5 Free Online Documentaries That Will Introduce You to Esports

 What is your impression when you hear the term “competitive gaming”?
 Do you picture a handful of noisy and angry kids yelling at each other?
 A group of unkempt slobs sitting around a TV with one hand on the controller and the other in a bag of chips?
 Or do you think of highly motivated individuals with fast reflexes and complex strategic thinking?

-A few of us here at MakeUseOf are fans of competitive gaming (i.e., eSports).
+A few of us here at MakeUseOf are fans of esports, especially games like competitive Overwatch .
 It might seem like a childish activity only pursued by video game addicts who don’t actually want to work for a living, but the reality is far different from what you might expect.

-About a year ago, Craig had high hopes for eSports in 2013 and it does seem like competitive gaming is on a steady rise.
-For those who are interested in learning what competitive gaming is really about, here are some of the best documentaries on thge subject that you can watch for free online.
+About a year ago, we had high hopes for esports in 2013 and it does seem like competitive gaming is on a steady rise.
+For those who are interested in learning what competitive gaming is really about, here are some of the best documentaries on the subject that you can watch for free online.

 Created by Calvin Theobald and released in 2011, King of Chinatown is a documentary that follows Justin Wong, one of the most famous players in the world of fighting games, as he fights his way to the top in the Street Fighter IV community.
 Years later, Justin Wong is still one of the most prominent figures in the scene and continues to win tournaments to this day.